-For iPhones, you can add ICE contacts through the Health app that comes with every iPhone.
+For iPhones, you can setup a Medial ID through the Health app that comes with every iPhone.
 To add emergency contacts and health information like your loved one’s blood type, open the Health app, then tap Medical ID at the bottom, and then tap Edit.
 Turn on “Show When Locked” to make your Medical ID available from the Lock screen.

 There are several ways to add the information to an Android phone.
 First, it’s possible to add all ICE information to the Emergency section on the lock screen.
 To get there, tap the word “Emergency” at the bottom of the screen where you enter your pattern or PIN.
 Then, tap the Emergency Information button at the top of the following screen.
 The pencil or three-dots button at the top will allow you to edit this information.